Why Did So Many Startups Choose MongoDB?

 Engineering managers and CTOs have a large role to play.
 Their choices dictate the decisions that many engineers make — and by mistakenly favoring hyped tools, they can cause issues in their own stack and distort incentives for other engineers.
 They also may recruit engineers who will continuously chase new technology, rather than solving the problems the company faces.
 This also applies to engineers on the job market, who should weigh whether their prospective engineering teams chase new technologies for the wrong reasons — or if these teams will really build your technical chops.

 Hype enabled the early growth of MongoDB, as it was one of the top NoSQL choices — but it wasn't enough on its own.
 In the next posts, I'll dig into the startup engineering mistakes and the marketing strategy that underlay MongoDB's success, but caused issues for countless startups.

 This is part one.
 You can read the rest of the three part series here.
-To dig in more, you can see select commentary excerpts and my other thoughts.
+Sign up for my software engineering mailing list — or follow me on Twitter

 This essay is based on several years of informal discussions, interviews with key stakeholders, parsing countless blog posts/presentations, and reading ~3000 HN comments.
 All opinions are solely my own.
 I welcome feedback (email mongodb at this domain).

 Thanks to Mathieu Jouhet for countless hours spent on design and to Shay Maunz for edits.
 I especially have to thank the many software engineers who shared their experiences and provided feedback.